voxpupuli/voxpupuli.github.io/openvox/install.md

 ```

 Note that this will cause errors if the OpenVox repositories are not available (using one of the methods above).
-If the OpenVox repositories are available, this will cause Puppet to be removed and OpenVox to be install.
+If the OpenVox repositories are available, this will cause Puppet to be removed and OpenVox to be installed.

 ## Sponsorship